Working to make India an arbitration hub: PM

-Asserting that his government has initiated far-reaching legal reforms, Prime Minister Narendra Modi on Saunday said it wants to create a vibrant arbitration mechanism as investors need to be assured that the rules of the game will not be changed arbitrarily and commercial disputes can be resolved efficiently.
+Asserting that his government has initiated far-reaching legal reforms, prime minister Narendra Modi on Sunday said it wants to create a vibrant arbitration mechanism as investors need to be assured that the rules of the game will not be changed arbitrarily and commercial disputes can be resolved efficiently.

 An enabling alternative dispute resolution ecosystem is a national priority as it will not only add to investors' comfort level but also ease the burden on courts, he said, adding there is a need to promote India globally as an arbitration hub.